AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/overview.md

 ## Next steps

+To configure a destination, refer to the [configure and manage a destination](./manage-destinations.md) guide.
 Once you've configured your destination, you can begin [activating targeted audiences](../collaborate/activate.md) within your projects.